Jacoby Ellsbury: New York Yankees

 On December 3, 2013, Ellsbury and the New York Yankees agreed in principle to a seven-year, $153 million deal, including an option for an eighth year that could increase the value of the contract to $169 million.
 The contract became official on December 7.

 2014

 On April 22, 2014, Ellsbury played his first game at Fenway Park since leaving the Red Sox to join the Yankees.
 He received an ovation of boos from Red Sox fans.
 In his first season with the Yankees, Ellsbury hit .271 with 16 home runs and 39 stolen bases.
-He remained healthy for most of the season, playing in 149 games, the third-most games he has ever played in one season.
+He remained healthy for most of the season, playing in 149 games, the third-most games he ever played in one season.
 Ellsbury's home run count was the second-highest of his career next to his 2011 season.
 He also led the American League in power-speed number (22.7).

 2015

 Ellsbury had a hot start to 2015, batting .363 up to May 7.
 On May 20, 2015, Ellsbury was placed on the 15-day disabled list due to a right knee sprain.
 Prior to the injury, he compiled a .324 batting average in 148 at-bats.
 After missing nearly two months, Ellsbury returned on July 8, 2015, and had an extremely rough end to the season.
 He batted .224 in 74 games after he returned from the disabled list and did not start in the 2015 American League Wild Card Game, losing his job in favor of Chris Young.
 He ended the underwhelming season hitting .257/.318/.345 with seven home runs and 21 stolen bases in 111 games.